sparsha-2011/physical-ai-learning-journey/projects/omniglam-sdg/README.md

 Instead of manually photographing thousands of lipstick tubes in different lighting conditions and angles, this pipeline generates them automatically inside NVIDIA Isaac Sim — producing photorealistic, perfectly labelled training data at scale.

 **The problem it solves:**
-Retail robots need to identify specific product SKUs — not just "lipstick" but "Neural Nude" vs "Deep Learning Red."
+Retail robots need to identify specific product SKUs — not just "lipstick" but "Runtime Berry" vs "Deep Learning Red."
 Real-world data collection for this is slow, expensive, and hard to scale.
 Synthetic data generation makes it instant and infinite.

 ---